2019 Annual Merit Review Awards

 Dave Edwards, Air Liquide

 This award is presented to Dr. Dave Edwards of Air Liquide for outstanding leadership in advancing hydrogen technologies, particularly hydrogen global analysis, infrastructure, and DOE's H2@Scale initiative.
 Dr. Edwards' presentations at high-profile technical events, such as the 2019 Transportation Research Board annual meeting, H2@Scale workshops, and other global venues, are routinely exceptional, are well received, and facilitate the development of strong industry partnerships.
 Moreover, DOE program managers rely on Dr. Edwards often to review and inform technical analyses relevant to the H2@Scale concept.
 His technical guidance has helped shape key DOE roadmaps and targets, particularly in the area of hydrogen and fuel cells for heavy-duty transportation.
 He was instrumental in initiating a national U.S. study on the market potential and impact of hydrogen and fuel cells across multiple industries and sectors.
-Over the last several years, he has demonstrated outstanding leadership and dedication to strengthening collaboration and communication to help advance DOE's Hydrogen and Fuel Cells Program.
+Over the last several years, he has demonstrated outstanding leadership and dedication to strengthening collaboration and communication to help advance DOE's Hydrogen Program.

 Hydrogen Fuel R&D — Storage